Learning with Explicit Shape Priors for Medical Image Segmentation: Experiment

-\textbf{Implementation Details.} For the design of our proposed network as shown in Figure \ref{segmentation paradigm}, we adopt the classic U-shape network.
-Specifically, we employ ResNet-50 \cite{he2016deep} as the encoder.
-And the basic component of decoder is the residual block similar to Res-block in \cite{tang2022self}.
-The proposed model is implemented in PyTorch 1.8.0 and trained on 2 NVIDIA Telsa V100, with the batch size of 2 in each GPU.
-All three public datasets are preprocessed with the z-score normalization \cite{isensee2021nnu}.
+\textbf{Implementation Details.} The proposed model is implemented with PyTorch 1.8.0 and trained on 2 NVIDIA Telsa V100, with a batch size of 2 in each GPU.
 For the BraTS 2020 dataset, all models are trained with the AdamW \cite{loshchilov2017decoupled} optimizer for 2000 epochs, with a warm-up cosine scheduler for the first 50 epochs.
-The initial learning rate is set as $8e\mbox{-}4$ with weight decay equal to $1e\mbox{-}5$.
+The initial learning rate is set as $8e\mbox{-}4$ with $1e\mbox{-}5$ weight decay.
 And the size of cropped patches is $128 \times 128 \times 128$.
 We do not utilize complicated data augmentations like previous works \cite{isensee2021nnu, zhou2021nnformer}.
-Instead, we adopt the strategies of random mirror flipping, random rotation, random intensity shift and scale.
-For the VerSe 2019 dataset, we train relevant models for 1000 epochs.
+Instead, we adopt strategies of random mirror flipping, random rotation, random intensity shift and scale.
+For the VerSe 2019 dataset, we train all models for 1000 epochs.
 All preprocessed cases are cropped with a patch size of $128 \times 160 \times 96$.
 Random rotation between [$-15^{\circ}, 15^{\circ}$] and random flipping along the XOZ or YOZ plane are employed for the data diversity.
 For the ACDC dataset, models are trained for 1500 epochs and the patch size is set as $20 \times 256 \times 256$.
 Similarly, we augment the cardiac data with random rotation and random flipping.
 And for both VerSe 2019 and ACDC, we choose the Adamw optimizer with the initial learning rate set as $5e\mbox{-}4$ and the cosine warm-up strategy for 50 epochs during training.
-Following the setup in \cite{isensee2021nnu}, we choose a sum of dice loss and cross entropy loss for model training.
+Following the setup in \cite{isensee2021nnu}, we choose a sum of Dice loss and cross-entropy loss for model training.